VeraCologne/LearningBlog/content/posts/2018-12-27-ecto-schema.markdown

 ---
 layout: post
-title:  "The One With Ecto.Schema"
+title:  "The One with Ecto.Schema"
 date:   2018-12-27 20:43:47 +0100
 tags:
 - elixir